Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 Public transactions are executed in the standard Ethereum way.
-If a public transaction is sent to an account that holds contract code, each participant executes the same code, and their StateDBs are updated accordingly.
+If a public transaction is sent to an account that holds contract code, each participant executes the same code, and their state databases are updated accordingly.

 Private transactions are executed differently: before the sender's GoQuorum node propagates the transaction to the rest of the network, the node substitutes the original transaction payload with a key for the location of the encrypted